altol25/AlexTolbertWebsite/content/publication/journal-article/Algorithms, justice, and the urban ghetto.md

 ---
-title: "Race and Causation"
+title: "Algorithms, Justice, and The Urban Ghetto"
 authors:

   - Alexander Williams Tolbert

 date: "2023-01-01"
-publication: "Philosophy of Compass – (forthcoming)"
+publication: " Synthese – (forthcoming)"
-publication_short: "Philosophy Compass (forthcoming)"
+publication_short: " Synthese (forthcoming)"
 publication_types: ["2"] # This is set to "1" to represent a conference paper
 url_pdf:
 featured: false